Certificate in Entrepreneurship and Management

 The program faculty members are knowledgeable entrepreneurs with an in-depth understanding of growing a business.
 They introduce the tools you need to evaluate your venture and find financing to build a sustainable business.

 The program is composed of about 60 contact hours.
 It is offered for in two semesters, and is designed for doctoral students, post-doctoral students, practicing scientists, and academic professionals who want to have a basic understanding of the knowledge and skills necessary to meet the challenges of managing an academic or industrial laboratory group or business.
+Students can also choose to only attend one semester of the Kauffman FastTrac TechVenture course.

 The CEM program consists of ten business fundamental lectures and twelve experiential sessions, and runs September–April.
 The Kauffman FastTrac TechVenture course runs from January-April.
 Completion of the program offers possible internships to further the experiential learning proces.

-If this program is for you, please consider applying soon, space is limited.
-Application and payment deadline is September 1, 2014 for the one year program, and December 12 2014 for the Spring Semester Kauffman program.
-To apply, visit the application page.
 Checks and departmental CFOPs are accepted; please make checks payable to the University of Illinois.
 Please see application page and tuition page for more information, including scholarship and internship information.